|

 Dione - 05/06/1971

-In July 1962, the decision was made to establish a new nuclear test site in the French overseas territory of French Polynesia, located in the south Pacific.
+In July 1962, the decision was made to establish a new nuclear test site in the French overseas territory of French Polynesia, located in the South Pacific.
 French Polynesia is made up of 118 islands, most of which are coral atolls.
 The islands cover a space roughly the size of Europe.
-The territory is compromised of five separate groups of islands; Marquises Islands, Tuamotu Archipelago, Society Islands, Iles Gambier, and the Austral Islands.
+The territory is comprised of five separate groups of islands; the Marquises Islands, Tuamotu Archipelago, Society Islands, Iles Gambier, and the Austral Islands.

 The atolls of Mururoa and Fangataufa were chosen as the location of the new test site, called the Centre d'Experimentation du Pacifique (CEP).
 The atolls were chosen for geographical reasons.
 Both were uninhabited at the time, they were easily accessible, and located far enough from populated regions and commercial shipping and air routes.
 The area also provided favorable meteorological conditions needed for conducting atmospheric nuclear tests.